This post contains affiliate links.

-TVP Tip
+TVP Storage Tip

-Step 1: Stir
+Step 1: Stir To Combine

 Combine all ingredients in a medium bowl until evenly mixed.

-Step 2: Serve
+Step 2: Serve On Dishes

 Serve anywhere you want smoky bacon flavor, like baked potatoes, salads, or soups!

-Recipe Tips and Questions
+Recipe Tips

 Ingredients

-- 1 cup textured vegetable protein (TVP) granules I used Bob's Red Mill brand for this recipe, 100g
+- 1 cup textured vegetable protein (TVP) granules, I used Bob's Red Mill brand for this recipe, 100g

-- 2 Tbsp water 30 mL
+- 2 Tbsp water, 30 mL

-- 2 Tbsp maple syrup 30 mL
+- 2 Tbsp maple syrup, 30 mL

 - 1 Tbsp smoked paprika